Workmen Compensation

 How insurance can help industries prone to occupational diseases hazards?

-individuals who work in high-risk occupations can benefit from labour insurance or occupational hazard insurance in the following ways.
+Individuals who work in high-risk occupations can benefit from labour insurance or occupational hazard insurance in the following ways.

 1. Medical expenses cover: It covers medical expenses related to work-related injuries or illnesses.
 This can include hospital bills, doctor visits, surgeries, rehabilitation, and medications.